TomHorsfall/n1ghtfall-tips/Active Directory Attacks/AD Attacks/README.md

 OK, so again, why did I yell in italics.

 ***Because we can take those tickets (encrypted using the Service Account passwords), and try to decrypt them offline.
-If we succeed, we get passwords.***
+If we succeed, we get passwords.
+And now you know what Kerberoasting is. ***

 Bam, we may have access to service account logins.

+## So how can we attack the service accounts